cgbanks/me/week2/readme.md

 Very little direction

+EXERCISE 1:

 str.upper?

 a_string.upper()?s

 a_string is already defined in exercise 0

-recall shout, as previous def
+Recall shout, as previous def

+EXERCISE 2:

+Go through line by line, find issues and fix.